nyacly/runyoro-llm-data-pipeline/README.md

 *   `scripts/test_pipeline.py`: An example script to demonstrate the data processing pipeline's functionality.
 *   `scripts/train_llm.py`: The main script for training the LLM.
 *   `scripts/test_llm.py`: Script for testing the trained LLM by generating text.
+*   `scripts/transcribe_audio_whisper.py`: Utility script using Faster-Whisper to generate transcripts from audio or video files.

 ## Contributing